-Thus far, no plans have been filed, and Silverstein Properties is still assembling financing for the purchase.
+Thus far, no plans have been filed.
 In addition to the ABC corporate headquarters, local affiliate WABC7 is onsite with all of its operations and Eyewitness News Broadcasts.
-World News with David Muir, LIVE! with Kelly and Ryan, The Chew, (cancelled May 23rd, ceasing production in June), The View and some soap operas are also filmed on this block.
+World News with David Muir, LIVE! with Kelly and Ryan, The View and some soap operas are also filmed on this block.
 Relocating these productions will take time and planning.
 Variety reports that ABC may be in a lease-back scenario for up to five years.

 This block falls within the C4-7 zoning district which has an R-10 equivalent, and there are no contextual zoning height limitations which means there is potential for large-scale residential development.
 This varies between side streets and avenue exposure.

 Skip to the bottom of the page, past the WEST END AVENUE Campus to read through our blog updates below for more history on this critical zoning matter.

 Directly south of the studio buildings is a vacant lot listed as “Contiguous Development Site”.
 This lot was held by Tishman Speyer, but a filing on 10/17/2018 indicates that this lot has transferred to Silverstein Galaxy Property Owner.
 This lot is zoned C4-2F and has a potential for 165,172 square feet of development rights.
 As of August 2019, this has been sold to Taconic Investment Partners.